mcds-cmu/11634/s23/syllabus/index.md

 - Final Inner-team Peer Review (2.5%)

 Deliverables will be assigned a team grade, and it is essential that all members of a team make efforts to collaborate effectively.
 Above or below-average individual work may put individual grades ahead or below the group grade only by a small margin.
 We expect everyone not to isolate themselves and make a good faith effort on a regular basis to coordinate/engage with their teammates, share their insights, and make sure everyone can contribute.
 Individuals will be assigned project grades based on the team grade and peer evaluations.

+## Weekly Standups
+A standup is a casual check-in to share your team’s progress update.
+It is not supposed to be a polished presentation.
+Simply share your screen and brief us on what has been happening.
+Be authentic with what your team’s current progress is and what your team is dealing with.
+Doing so allows us to provide you with timely support if needed.

+Each team is required to submit a standup on a weekly basis according to the course schedule.
+Students submit standups by recording a 5 to 10-minute video.

 ## Attendance Policy